Starring Cora Fenton ‘Exceptional Performance’ The Irish Mail on Sunday, ‘Amazing’ RTE’s The View..

 ‘a highlight of the A Play, A Pint and A Pie season’ – Mumble Theatre Review

-Arsehammers and Bonfire Night have been performed all over Ireland and Scotland (including the Outer Hebrides) we are delighted to announce that we have been invited to perform at the FACE TO FACE Festival by SOLO THEATRE in London in February 2017.
+Arsehammers and Bonfire Night have been performed all over Ireland and Scotland (including the Outer Hebrides) we are delighted to have been invited to perform at the FACE TO FACE Festival by SOLO THEATRE in London in February 2017.

 ‘Top Class Comedy’